cbjugstad/tech-interview-github-dasbhoard/README.md

 npm install -g web-component-tester
 ```

-Basic test components have been written for each custom element in this project, and the long-term goal is definitely to include more testing here.
+Basic test components have been set up for each custom element in this project, and the long-term goal is definitely to include more testing here.
 To run the test, run the following from the root of your project:

 ```sh
 wct
 ```

 ###Future plans
 As I discover bugs or have feature ideas, I'll be posting them as issues in my Github repo.
-Feel free to do the same!
+Feel free to browse that area to see some of the thoughts I've had so far.

 ##
 ##